-This is an article of general advice for designing cards and other game objects.
+This is an article of general advice for designing individual cards and other game objects.

-Some cards require a condition to be met, to be useful.
-If a player doesn't have control over that condition, you can give the card a second effect that helps create the condition.
+If a player doesn't have enough control over a condition, you can give the card a second effect that helps create the condition.

 Let the card do one of two (or more) things.
-This is the perfect way to merge cards with very fringe effects, or that are often useless.
+If you have effects that are cool, but often useless, combine them into one card.

 Go through all the rules of the game, and make cards that break them.

-Many cards have an ongoing effect, and are thus useful at the start of the game, but become useless later on.
+Many cards have an ongoing effect, and are thus useful at the start of the game, but become useless later on, as you'll get less time to use them.
 If your game has a "points" system, give cards with an ongoing effect a high point value.
-This means players will also want to play those cards at the start of the game, for their effect, but also at the end of the game, for their points.
+This means players will want to play those cards at the start of the game, for their effect, but also at the end of the game, for their points.

 Give the player a way to use unwanted cards.
 This also lets you give out more cards than the player needs, which increases choice.